waywardmonkeys/optimizing-sw-occlusion-culling/README.rst

 TODO
 ----

-* Code blocks all need to be fixed.
 * Tables need to be converted to ReStructuredText syntax.
 * Latex math needs to be using the right syntax.
 * Some images should probably be figures.